creative-workflow/capistrano-container/README.md

 This registers two container (db, php) for the server www.example.com.
 The roles can later be used to filter container like the way you filter server in capistrano.

 The container id is optional.
-If not set the ontainer id is equal to the name you give the container as first argument.
+If not set, the container id is equal to the name you give the container as first argument.
 The container id will later be used to run docker commands.

-If you define a container, the given hosts get the role `:container_host` behind the scenes, so you can filter hosts that running container.
-Also a container specific role will be added, fo container named php `:container_php`.
+If you define a container, the role `:container_host` will be added to the given hosts, so you can filter hosts that are running container.
+Also a container specific role will be added, for a container named php `:container_php`.

 ### commandline tasks